Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

       -Verbose
      ```

 4. When prompted, sign in by using the **FabrikamAdmin1** account you created in the first task of this exercise.
-In the Update your password window, change the password to **demo@pass123**.
+In the Update your password window, change the password to something you'll remember.

 5. Verify that the operation was successful and close the Administrator: Windows PowerShell ISE window.